silentorb/marloth-story/books/fairytale/part4.md

 "Follow me." she said.

-They walked through several hallways and into a large and slightly more rustic room that was in her study.
+They walked through several hallways and into her study, a large and slightly more rustic room than the rest of the Manor.
 The Lady sat down behind a desk while James remained standing in front of her.
 But she had barely sat down when James flung himself on the ground and lay there, gasping for breath.